AgnostiqHQ/covalent-aws-plugins/README.md

 ## License

-Covalent is licensed under the GNU Affero GPL 3.0 License.
-Covalent may be distributed under other licenses upon request.
+Covalent is licensed under the Apache License 2.0.
 See the [LICENSE](https://github.com/AgnostiqHQ/covalent-braket-plugin/blob/main/LICENSE) file or contact the [support team](mailto:support@agnostiq.ai) for more details.